ecezalp/vancouver-collision-data/readme.md

 - React application
 - MapBox integration with ```react-mapbox-gl```
-- Simple node.js server for local builds
+- Simple Express server (Node.js) for local builds
 - Gulp for build automation
 - Webpack for bundling
 - Babel for transpiling